anthony-tuininga/cx_Logging/doc/cinterface.rst

 Logging State
 -------------

-.. cfunction:: unsigned long GetLoggingLevel()
+.. c:function:: unsigned long GetLoggingLevel()

    Return the current logging level.

-.. cfunction:: udt_LoggingState* GetLoggingState()
+.. c:function:: udt_LoggingState* GetLoggingState()

    Return the logging state for the current Python thread.

+.. c:function:: int IsLoggingAtLevelForPython(unsigned long level)

+   Return 1 if the current logging state is such that a message at the specified level should be logged.
+This is only used for cases where the amount of time required to calculate the message to log is sufficient that checking first would noticeably improve performance; otherwise, the overhead of acquiring and releasing the lock twice would be detrimental to performance.

-.. cfunction:: int IsLoggingStarted()
+.. c:function:: int IsLoggingStarted()

    Return 1 if logging has been started and 0 otherwise.

-.. cfunction:: int SetLoggingLevel(unsigned long newlevel)
+.. c:function:: int SetLoggingLevel(unsigned long newlevel)

    Set the current logging level.

-.. cfunction:: int SetLoggingState(udt_LoggingState* state)
+.. c:function:: int SetLoggingState(udt_LoggingState* state)

    Set the logging state for the current Python thread.